 2. Gently, gently blot up excess liquid.

 3. Pour about a 1/4″ thick layer of salt over the spill.
 Be generous.
 If the 1/4″ of salt is wet or looks slushy, I would definitely pour more.

-4. Leave salt on overnight or until it is dry.
-In my case some parts turned into a peanut brittle type substance.
+4. Leave the salt on overnight or until it is dry.
+In my case, some parts turned into a peanut brittle type substance.

-5. Remove salt from rug by scooping up hard, dry pieces and then vacuuming.
+5. Remove the salt from the rug by scooping up the hard, dry pieces and then vacuuming.

-This remedy (maybe other than the white wine part) supposedly applies to coffee, grape juice and other dark liquids.
-Here’s some other websites that have similar and slightly different suggestions.
+This remedy (maybe other than the white wine part) supposedly applies to coffee, grape juice, and other dark liquids.
+Here are some other websites that have similar and slightly different suggestions.
 They have information for carpet and Oriental rugs.

 I’m giving you all of this information because, again, you need to decide what to do before it happens.
 One glass of wine in my case, took over two big canisters of salt because the wine shot such a far distance!
 Imagine if you were having a party or someone knocked over an entire bottle.
 Yikes.